nextauthjs/next-auth/www/docs/schemas/adapters.md

 ## Custom Adapter

+ Custom adapters are located in the [adapters repository](https://github.com/nextauthjs/adapters).
 See the tutorial for [creating a database adapter](/tutorials/creating-a-database-adapter) for more information on how to create a custom adapter.